sujitrs/kong-konga-keycloak/README.md

 - Konga 0.14.7
 - Keycloak 10.0.2

-## Goal of this tutorial
+# Part 1: Make them Talk - Keycloak and Kong

-The goal of this tutorial is to be able to protect, through the configuration of kong and keycloak, an API resource.
+To protect, through the configuration of kong and keycloak, an API resource.
 More in details, let's consider the following request flow:

 ![Request Flow](images/request-flow.png)